Traction for the future

 but always with the right trailer

 The next stage is called ‘just in sequence’.
 This involves additional pre-sorting of parts in line with the assembly sequence, so that employees have everything they need at hand.
 But how do the parts get to the production location just in time or just in sequence?
 This is where the idea of a tugger train comes in.
-Since around 2008, this term has been used by German and European experts when talking about synchronised internal materials supply.
+Since the turn of the millennium, this term has been used by German and European experts when talking about synchronised internal materials supply.
 The tugger train is less a technical innovation than a sophisticated concept – after all tractors with trailers have been used in logistics for many years, the STILL Muli being just one example.
 However, with customised schedules and appropriate transport systems, tractors and trailers can completely replace the need to use forklift trucks in a production process.

 Efficiency and flexibility